Sharif Finch: Professional career

-Finch was not selected in the 2018 NFL Draft.
+Finch was not selected in the 2018 NFL draft.
 Despite a body size prototypical for NFL outside linebackers, scouting reports indicated Finch lacked strength and technique needed at the professional level.
 However, the reports state it lacked enough research on Finch due to his 2016 injury.
 Scouting reports also considered Finch to be a good teammate and a humble leader.

-Tennessee Titans
+Tennessee Titans (first stint)

 Finch signed with the Tennessee Titans as an undrafted free agent on May 11, 2018.
 The free agent offer by the Titans to Finch was the highest among the 22 undrafted free agents signed that season.
-On September 1, 2018, Finch secured his place on the Titans’ 53-man roster for the 2018 season, after a strong preseason.
-He recorded his first career tackle on September 23, 2018 in a 9-6 Titans victory on the road against the Jacksonville Jaguars.
+On September 1, 2018, Finch secured his place on the Titans' 53-man roster for the 2018 season, after a strong preseason.
+He recorded his first career tackle on September 23, 2018, in a 9-6 Titans victory on the road against the Jacksonville Jaguars.
 On September 30, 2018, Finch recorded his first career sack in a 26-23 overtime victory against the Philadelphia Eagles.

 Finch finished his rookie year with 22 tackles, 1.5 sacks, two quarterback pressures, two stops for loss, two forced fumbles, a fumble recovery, and seven special teams stops.

 Finch was waived by the Titans on December 21, 2019, after being inactive for the majority of the season.